liquidctl/liquidctl/docs/asetek-690lc-guide.md

 On most models, alerts are always enabled, unless suppressed by the 'blackout' mode: the default threshold and color are, respectively, 45°C and red.
 It is possible to configure the visual alert for high liquid temperatures:

-`--alert-threshold <number>`: set the threshold temperature in Celsius for a visual alert
+- `--alert-threshold <number>`: set the threshold temperature in Celsius for a visual alert;
-`--alert-color <color>`: set the color used by the visual high temperature alert
+- `--alert-color <color>`: set the color used by the visual high temperature alert.

 Note that alerts are reportedly not supported by the oldest models, the NZXT Kraken X40 and X60 (see [#477]).